Will Insurance Cover Roof Leaks?

 Finding Your Roof Leak

 You can help prevent water damage and keep your roof in good shape by looking out for leaks and responding quickly if you find any.
 Look for any water stains on your ceilings and even running down your walls that could indicate a leaky roof.
 These water stains can indicate a leaky roof and you will want to determine the origin of the leak.
-You may also notice mold on or inside your walls that will be an indicator of a leaky roof.
+You may also notice biological growth on or inside your walls that will be an indicator of a leaky roof.
 Checking the ceiling and walls on upper floors is particularly important since that is where you’re likely to see leaks first.

 Try to check your roof regularly.
 The best way to do this is to have periodic inspections from a roofing contractor.
 Then, if your roof needs any repairs, you can have them done quickly.